goozbach-presentation/ansible-sysadvent/index.md

 # Getting Started
 ## Prerequisites
-The only things that a system needs to be managed via Ansible is the `python-simplejson` package, and a running OpenSSH server.
+The only things that a system needs as an Ansible node is the `python-simplejson` package, and a running OpenSSH server.
 Of course, if you properly setup ssh key-based authentication Ansible access becomes easier.
 Making sure you have proper DNS or host file setup is another way to make Ansible management easier.